The missing layer — v0.2.0 · Apache 2.0

 Christian

-Built A2CN's spec, reference implementation, platform adapters, and MCP server solo
+Protocol specification, reference implementation, platform adapters, and MCP server

 Read the spec